impostorsguides/impostorsguides.github.io/rbenv/part-2/2-m-content.md

     }
 ```

 I have been confused by this `END` thing since I skipped ahead in the code a few days ago.
 It looked like the termination of a heredoc, but I didn't see where the heredoc began, so I didn't know what to make of it.
-Attempting to answer my question, I consulted [the GNU awk docs](https://www.gnu.org/software/gawk/manual/gawk.html#BEGIN_002fEND).
+Attempting to answer my question, I consulted [the GNU awk docs](https://www.gnu.org/software/gawk/manual/gawk.html#BEGIN_002fEND){:target="_blank" rel="noopener"}.
 Searching for the string "END", I was rewarded with an answer:

 > All the patterns described so far are for matching input records.
 The BEGIN and END special patterns are different.
 They supply startup and cleanup actions for awk programs.
 BEGIN and END rules must have actions; there is no default action for these rules because there is no current record when they run.